ot4i/ace-maven-plugin/README.md

 ### 4) Build the plugin
 If you are not doing maven release steps to release a version of the plugin, you can directly deploy the plugin locally on the build server or on to the repsotory.
 If doing so, make sure the remove '-SNAPSHOT' from 'version' in the pom.xml.
+Navigate to the ace-maven-plugin directory under which pom.xml is present.

 * To deploy the plugin to repository: `mvn clean deploy`
 * To install the plugin locally: `mvn clean install`